 - Each person must have one Catholic Godparent; if there are two godparents, they must be a man and a woman

 - The Catholic Godparent must have received Baptism, First Communion and Confirmation, be at least 16-years old, and living their lives in communion with the teachings of the church.

 - If a person is a Christian, but not Catholic, they must accept the full responsibilities of a godparent.

 Godparents are welcome and encouraged to attend the Baptism Class, as well, to learn more about their role.

 Baptisms in other parishes or parishioners of other parishes

-Perhaps you grew up here and have since moved away, but your family is still members: we will gladly baptize your child here!
+Perhaps you grew up here and have since moved away, but your family is a member, we will gladly baptize your child here.
 Please call the parish office for information.
 If you are a member here but wish to have your child baptized at another parish, please contact the pastor for direction.